 Deliberate habits are your barrier mitigations.
 Deliberate habits are the ultimate automatic process; both good and bad.
 Keep the willpower because you’ll always need it.
 Break things into small chunks and mitigate them one chunk at a time.

 This is only a brief article so, for deeper information and some great advice on effective habits, I can recommend you read the books, “The Power of Habit” by Charles Duhigg and “Nudge” by Richard Thaler & Cass Sunstein.

 Make self-regulation easier to do and harder not to do

-What I do want to talk about here is making self-regulation both easy to do and extremely hard not to do.
-What I mean by this is all about manipulating your environment to produce or install in yourself the actions, thoughts, emotions and behaviours which you want to produce or install.
+The real trick is in making self-regulation both easy to do and extremely hard not to do.
+What I mean by this is all about manipulating your environment to produce or install in yourself the actions, thoughts, emotions and behaviours which you do want.

-It might be easier to use myself and my experiences as a gym goer as an example.
+It might be easier to use an example:

-Now let willpower work its real magic for you
+Now let willpower work its real self-regulation magic for you

 Some last thoughts on self-regulation and EI